 Charlie turned back, pivoting on a foot, gliding through the movement as if in dance.
 Nancy searched his eyes: were they brighter than usual?
 Was he standing straighter?
 Could he feel the hum?

 Nancy’s mouth was dry.
 It clicked in time with her words:

 Charlie brushed his sleeve over his head, and seemed to slip away for a moment, lost somewhere back within his own narrow streets and silent nooks.

 He met her eyes.
 “I wouldn’t dare” he said, and he drifted out into the rain.

-Nancy watched as Charlie stepped up into the truck and turned on the headlights.
+Nancy watched Charlie step up into the truck and turn on the headlights.
 He reversed and turned, and the lights shone through the gloom of the storm, crossing Nancy and the ornament.

 She saw the streams of headlight split by each cutting drop of rain.
 She felt the heat of the engine as Charlie shifted from reverse to first and pulled away.
 She thought she smelled the sourness of exhaust.

 Through it all the sweet hum of the ornament passed its infectious song through the skin of her hand in its quick and caustic dialect.